tabe42/findmeahostel/README.md

-# Find Me A Hostel
+# NoBroker / Find Me A Hostel

 A web application for students to find hostels,hostels and apartments to rent nearby their colleges.